wp-plugins/cyclone-slider-2/README.txt

 == Description ==

+= Features: =
-Features: Uses jQuery Cycle 2 with full responsiveness, easy-to-use interface with drag and drop functionality, multiple slideshows, individual slideshow settings, shortcode, and customizable templates.
+* Uses jQuery Cycle 2 with full responsiveness
+* Easy-to-use interface with drag and drop to rearrange the slide order
+* Unlimited slideshows can be created
+* Each slideshow can have their own unique settings
+* Shortcode for displaying slideshows
+* Customizable templates
+* Ability to import images from NextGEN
+* It's totally FREE!

 Cyclone Slider leverages wordpress' built-in features.
 It uses custom post for the slideshow, custom fields to store settings, and media uploader for the images.
 Its simple and flexible.